Jeffser/Alpaca/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![Screenshot from 2024-05-12 19-58-28](https://jeffser.com/images/alpaca/screenie1.png)  |  ![Screenshot from 2024-05-12 20-01-08](https://jeffser.com/images/alpaca/screenie2.png)  |  ![Screenshot from 2024-05-12 20-01-31](https://jeffser.com/images/alpaca/screenie3.png)

-## Thanks
-- [Not-a-dev-stein](https://github.com/not-a-dev-stein) for their help with requesting a new icon and bug reports
-- [TylerLaBree](https://github.com/TylerLaBree) for their requests and ideas
-- [Alexkdeveloper](https://github.com/alexkdeveloper) for their help translating the app to Russian
-- [Imbev](https://github.com/imbev) for their reports and suggestions
-- [Nokse](https://github.com/Nokse22) for their contributions to the UI

 ## Preview
 1. Clone repo using Gnome Builder
 2. Press the `run` button